 Military Service Honors

-Honors will be presented during the Memorial Reef viewing ceremony.
-Flags will be folded onto the Memorial Reefs and the family will be given time with the memorial.
-The Honor Guard will then perform their ceremony, including folding of the flag, and present it to the appointed family member.
+Honors will be presented during the Eternal Reef viewing ceremony.
+The Honor Guard will arrive as well as members from the deceased’s branch of service.
+Flags will be folded onto the Eternal Reefs and the family will be given time with the memorial.
+As the presentation begins, the Honor Guard will approach, and Taps will be played.
+At the conclusion of Taps, the Honor Guard will fold the flag, present it to the family, and march off, concluding the presentation.

 All Eternal Reefs events are informal and we suggest dressing comfortably for yourself and the forecasted weather.

-On the day of your loved one’s memorial reef placement and dedication we ask family and friends to arrive at the selected chartered boat dock by 7:30 AM.
+On the day of your loved one’s Eternal Reef placement and dedication we ask family and friends to arrive at the selected chartered boat dock by 7:30 AM.
 The family boat leaves promptly at 8:00 AM.
-All family members and friends ride on the family boat to the reef site where we meet the boat that transports and places the Memorial Reefs.
+All family members and friends ride on the family boat to the reef site where we meet the boat that transports and places the Eternal Reefs.
 We then conduct the dedication and placement of the reefs.
 We try to return to the dock no later than 1:00 PM.
 These times may vary depending on the reef location and weather.

-During the boat ride to the memorial reef site family and friends are given a tribute reef to decorate with fresh flowers as a dedication to their loved one.
+During the boat ride to the Eternal Reef site family and friends are given a tribute reef to decorate with fresh flowers as a dedication to their loved one.
 A wide assortment of flowers, including roses, is provided.
 If you have a specific flower you want we suggest that you bring it with you.

 The Family Boat

-Eternal Reefs will arrange a charter family boat to accommodate family and friends wishing to attend your loved one’s reef dedication and placement.
+Eternal Reefs arranges for a charter family boat to accommodate family and friends wishing to attend your loved one’s reef dedication and placement.
 The cost is generally $75 per person, regardless of age, for each person planning to attend.

 All reservations for the family boat must be completed and paid by the time of the casting.